ProjectINT/test-taks-koa-mysql/README.md

 ## Test task koa + MySQL without ORM

+#Refactored:
+	- "return new Promise" replaced with promisify.
+	- quotes escaped.
+	- using .join(' AND ')

 ### Features

  ##### 1. App create table with 1e3 items with fields: (if not exist)